+Training:

-Training: Initially, physicians will be directly supervised in each Nellix case by an Endologix trainer or Proctor.
+Nellix operators will be directly supervised in each Nellix case by an Endologix trainer or Proctor.
 This training period will continue until a minimum of one case has been successfully completed and each investigator is cleared to proceed with Study enrollment without proctor supervision.
+An Endologix Clinical Specialist will attend every case.
 This training requirement may be modified at the discretion of Endologix.